federicoB/PhysicsNobel/README.md

 This reflect new structure of the web where knowledge is stored only in one place (more precisely in only at one URI) and is shared between services.

-Indeed PhysicsNobel offer and [RESTful](https://it.wikipedia.org/wiki/Representational_State_Transfer) interface at /api/ URI to other services.
+Indeed PhysicsNobel offer a [RESTful](https://it.wikipedia.org/wiki/Representational_State_Transfer) interface at /api/ URI to other external services.

 Physics Nobel embraces semantic web (where URIs lead not only to documents) using Wikidata and quering them with [SPARQL](https://it.wikipedia.org/wiki/SPARQL) queries.

-I tried to use some cutting edge tecnologies at the time of major developing (2017) using libraries, frameworks and tools like [React](https://reactjs.org/), [Webpack](https://webpack.js.org/) and [Django](https://www.djangoproject.com/),
+I tried to use some cutting edge tecnologies at the time of major developing (2017) using libraries, frameworks and tools like [React](https://reactjs.org/), [Webpack](https://webpack.js.org/) and [Django](https://www.djangoproject.com/).

 [Link to PhysicsNobel website](http://site1746.tw.cs.unibo.it/)